-Share women-empowering content through your social media canals this Sunday, anything that you find inspiring. (a recent favorite of mine is the ’12 historical women who gave no f*cks’ on Buzzfeed) Use this hashtag: #MakeItHappen, to create a world-wide kick-ass feed.
-Make it happen!
-Happy Women’s Day!
+Share women-empowering content through your social media this Wednesday, anything that you find inspiring. (a recent favorite of mine is the ’12 historical women who gave no f*cks’ on Buzzfeed) Use this hashtag: #BeBoldForChange, to create a world-wide kick-ass feed.
+Be bold for change!
+Happy Women’s Day

 Did you know that it takes about 10 minutes for the average marlies|dekkers customer to decide on a lingerie set, but well over an hour to choose a bathing suit or bikini?
 With these tips from my own swimwear experts you’ll shop like a pro.